 5. You love a fancy feature

 Fridges these days can be pretty high tech – is it time you had an ice-maker, a special compartment for your wine and kimchi, or a fridge with a touchscreen in your life?
 We won't judge.
-Check out the top five advances in fridge technology and get shopping!
+Check out our latest fridge reviews and get shopping!